harveyvn/One-Max-Problem/README.md

 4. How to produce and mutate offsprings?
 5. How many individuals die?
 6. How many epochs will we repeat?

+## Answers:
+1. The individuals are solutions to given problems.
+In the beginning, a set of random individuals form an initial population.
+2. Population size is a hyperparameter that can be a random number.
+A former experiment executed with different population sizes from 2 to 8 and showed that the population size, which is more than 2, is better.
+3. By using a given fitness function to evaluate the individual fitness.
+Depending on a problem, different fitness functions can adopt instead.
+4. In this experiment, there are two ways to generate offspring.
+One way is using two individuals and offspring is the mean of them.
+Another way is to select two individuals and pick the individual with a higher fitness score.
+5. As many as possible.
+It would be a wise choice to keep the new size as same as the initial population size.
+6. As many as possible.

 ## Result
 Execute the experiment in 20 epochs and see how the algorithm evolved.